cd-barratt/Life_on_the_edge.github.io/Vignette.md

 Christopher D. Barratt, Renske E. Onstein, Malin Pinsky, Sebastian Steinfartz, Hjalmar Kuehl, Brenna R. Forester

 ## Overview
 Life on edge (hereafter LotE) is a new climate change vulnerability assessment toolbox, facilitating the integration of environmental, molecular and ecological data.
 With the increasing availability of high-quality georeferenced genome-wide datasets published in open access online repositories, as well as constantly improving climate model simulations, the LotE framework offers a range of tools that can be used to investigate intraspecific responses to global change, thus providing empirical results from large genomic and spatial datasets to inform and assist biodiversity conservation in our rapidly changing world.
-The toolbox uses the concepts defined in [Razgour et al. (2018)](https://doi.org/10.1111/1755-0998.12694) and [Razgour et al. (2019)](https://doi.org/10.1073/pnas.1820663116) based on the [IPCC AR5 report (2014)](https://www.ipcc.ch/report/ar5/syr/) to assess the Exposure, Sensitivity and Range shift potential of intraspecific populations across species, creating a vulnerability index per population that can be compared within and across species to identify the early warning signals of potential population declines due to global change.
+The toolbox uses the concepts defined in [Razgour et al. (2018)](https://doi.org/10.1111/1755-0998.12694) and [Razgour et al. (2019)](https://doi.org/10.1073/pnas.1820663116) based on the [IPCC AR5 report (2014)](https://www.ipcc.ch/report/ar5/syr/) to assess the Exposure, Sensitivity and Range shift potential of intraspecific populations across species, creating a vulnerability index per population that can be compared within and across species to identify the early warning signals of potential population declines due to global change

-**Steps 1-5** below provide details on the initial setup of the toolbox and guidelines for formatting the underlying datasets to analyse. **Steps 6-12** walk the user through a typical complete LotE analysis. **Step 13** demonstrates how the toolbox can be used modularly so that only requested parts of the analyses will be undertaken, for example if no genomic data is available for your species and you wish to analyse exposure (the magnitude of predicted change) and range shift potential (ability of populations to move) together.
+**Steps 1-5** below provide details on the initial setup of the toolbox and guidelines for formatting the underlying datasets to analyse. **Steps 6-12** walk the user through a typical complete LotE analysis. **Step 13** demonstrates how the toolbox can be used modularly so that only requested parts of the analyses will be undertaken, for example if no genomic data is available for your species and you wish to analyse exposure (the magnitude of predicted change) and range shift potential (ability of populations to move) together

 ## Setup
 ### 1. Installation
 To use LotE you’ll first need to do the following:
-1)	Download the [github directory](https://github.com/cd-barratt/Life_on_the_edge) for LotE, and move it to where you want to run the toolbox from (in your HPC environment)
+* Download the [github directory](https://github.com/cd-barratt/Life_on_the_edge) for LotE, and move it to where you want to run the toolbox from (in your HPC environment)
-2)	Install [Circuitscape](https://circuitscape.org/downloads/), [Stacks 2](https://catchenlab.life.illinois.edu/stacks/), [Singularity](https://sylabs.io/singularity/), and [Julia](https://julialang.org/) (or ask your system administrators very nicely)
+* Install [Circuitscape](https://circuitscape.org/downloads/), [Stacks 2](https://catchenlab.life.illinois.edu/stacks/), [Singularity](https://sylabs.io/singularity/), and [Julia](https://julialang.org/) (...or ask your system administrators very nicely)
-3)	Install R version 4.1.3 or download the [Singularity container](https://cloud.sylabs.io/library/sinwood/bioconductor/bioconductor_3.14) containing that version of R. Move the singularity container to your LotE working directory
+* Install R version 4.1.3 or download the [Singularity container](https://cloud.sylabs.io/library/sinwood/bioconductor/bioconductor_3.14) containing that version of R. Move the singularity container to your LotE working directory
-4)	Run the `00_setup_life_on_the_edge.sh` script in your HPC environment.
+* Run the `00_setup_life_on_the_edge.sh` script in your HPC environment.
 The .sh scripts throughout LotE are designed for HPC job queue systems using SLURM, if you use SGE/UGE systems or otherwise then please talk to your HPC cluster administrator to translate them.
 You’ll need to define your working directories, emails, job logs in the submit script, as well as providing links to your R libraries.
-The script will install all necessary R packages and dependencies in your containerized version of R that runs in Singularity.
+The script will install all necessary R packages and dependencies in your containerized version of R that runs in Singularity
-5)	Open R and install package dependencies (`00_setup.R`).
+* Open R and install package dependencies (`00_setup.R`).
 Many dependencies are required in R and it’s important that none have error messages (which is why the Singularity container may be useful here, this is tried and tested!)

 We highly recommend using LotE in a HPC cluster environment and via the suppled Singularity contained due to the heavy computational load of many of the toolbox modules, particularly if pre-processing raw genomic data using Stacks 2, or even if dealing with processed genomic datasets with larger numbers of individuals/SNPs.
-Species Distribution Modelling and Circuitscape analyses can also be particularly computationally demanding if environmental data is at high spatial resolution and/or spanning large geographic areas (i.e. most of the time).
+Species Distribution Modelling and Circuitscape analyses can also be particularly computationally demanding if environmental data is at high spatial resolution and/or spanning large geographic areas (i.e. most of the time)

 ### 2. Preparing input data
 Genomic input data should be a PLINK formatted *.map* and *.ped* file, with each row representing an individual, and each column representing a SNP.
 Individual names of each sample should be listed in the second column, containing no whitespaces.
 If processing genomic data yourself, Stacks 2 (and other data processing programs) have a tendency to output a header line in the *.map* and *.ped* files containing some info on the program used to generate the files, this will need to be deleted before using the files for LotE.
 The *.map* and *.ped* files should be placed in a folder named your species (‘Genus_species’) separated by an underscore (e.g. Homo_sapiens) in `/-data-/genomic_data/`